thomasclarke1969/documentation/websdk/tutorials/basic-conversations/README.md

 So here we set the ConversationList View's `selectedConversation` so that it can render the selected Conversation with emphasis.

+You should be able to run this sample, add new Conversations, and see the selection state change as you click on a Conversation.

+### Setting the Titlebar

 Lets wrap up this section on selecting conversations by updating the rendering of the Titlebar View.

 Open up `views/titlebar.js` and replace the `render` method with: